ssunniezz/Expense-Tracker/README.md

 # Expense Tracker

-A Flutter project to keep track of your expense and record them into as much as category as you which.
+A Flutter project to keep track of your expense and record them into as much as category as you wish.

 <h3>Pains Point</h3>